publiccodeyml/publiccode.yml/schema.md

 * Type: enumerated string or array of strings
 * Presence: mandatory
 * Values: "web", "windows", "mac", "linux", "ios", "android".
-Values outside this list are allowed.
+Human readable values outside this list are allowed.
-* Example: "[android, ios]"
+* Example: `web`

 This key specifies which platform the software runs on.
 It is meant to describe the platforms that users will use to access and operate